deanna-stover/coursesCNU/2020/engl350fall2020.md

 ## [TEI](https://deanna-stover.github.io/coursesCNU/2020/engl350fall2020/tei)

-You will do some basic coding--specifically, TEI (Text Encoding Initiative), a kind of XML (eXtensible Markup Language)--of "The Yellow Wall-Paper" by Charlotte Perkins Stetson (or Gilman).
+You will do some basic coding--specifically, TEI (Text Encoding Initiative), a kind of XML (Extensible Markup Language)--of "The Yellow Wall-Paper" by Charlotte Perkins Stetson (or Gilman).

 ## [Grant](https://deanna-stover.github.io/coursesCNU/2020/engl350fall2020/grant)